International Pedigree Recognised by European Academic Community

 On 27-28 May 2010, the Institute of International Shipping and Trade Law (IISTL) hosted the Sixth European Colloquium on Maritime Law Research.
-The Colloquia are a series of biannual conferences organized by leading maritime law centers in Europe, in collaboration with the Scandinavian Institute of Maritime Law ( University of Oslo, Norway ) .
+The Colloquia are a series of biannual conferences organized by leading maritime law centres in Europe, in collaboration with the Scandinavian Institute of Maritime Law ( University of Oslo, Norway ) .
 These events date back to 2000 and have quickly established themselves as a premier academic forum within the field.
 As with its predecessors, the recent Colloquium at Swansea brought together academics from all regions of Europe to exchange ideas and debate over contemporary and problematic issues of maritime law.

 From left to right: Dr Richard Caddell (IISTL, Swansea University, UK), Professor Francesco Munari (University of Genoa, Italy), Professor Richard Williams (IISTL, Swansea University, UK), Frank Stevens (Roosendaal Keyzer Advocaaten, Antwerp, Belgium)